British grocery sales dip as indoor hospitality reopens

 It said Britons enjoyed the long awaited arrival of summer in the latter four weeks of the period, with take-home sales of alcohol increasing by 29 million pounds compared to May, despite pubs and restaurants being open, helped by the May Bank Holiday and the lead up to the European soccer championship which kicked off June 11.

-Of Britain's big four grocers, Sainsbury's (SBRY.L), with sales up 0.4% over the 12 weeks year-on-year, was the only one to register growth.
+Of Britain’s big four grocers, Sainsbury’s, with sales up 0.4% over the 12 weeks year-on-year, was the only one to register growth.

 In contrast discounters Aldi and Lidl saw sales growth of 6.6% and 4.9% respectively, with Aldi’s market share hitting 8.2%, matching its highest ever in March 2020.